Te Aroha spa town history

 Te Aroha Spa experiences

-Te Aroha mineral spas, in Te Aroha Domain, are the perfect place to relax if you’re winding down from cycling the Hauraki Rail Trail, exploring Mt Te Aroha, or playing a round of golf at Te Aroha Golf Club.
-There is also a foot pool in the domain for free public use.
+Te Aroha Mineral Spas, in Te Aroha Domain, are the perfect place to relax if you’re winding down from cycling the Hauraki Rail Trail, exploring Mt Te Aroha, or playing a round of golf at Te Aroha Golf Club.

 Te Aroha Mineral Spas offer a range of luxurious experiences.
 The mineral salts in the natural spring water are therapeutic, and you can bathe in several sizes of traditional wooden tubs.
 Other experiences include romance packages, massages and beauty therapy treatments.